aiidateam/AEP/006_efficient_object_store_for_repository/readme.md

   database for the whole set of objects, as we describe below.

 - Packed objects can optionally be compressed.
 Note that compression is on a per-object level.
-The fact an object is compressed is stored in the index.
+The information on whether an object is compressed or not is stored in the index.
 When the users ask for an object, they always get back the uncompressed version (so they don't have to worry if objects are compressed or not when retrieving them).
-  This allows much greater flexibility, and avoid e.g. to recompress files that are already compressed.
+  This allows much greater flexibility, and avoid e.g. to decide to avoid to recompress files that are already compressed or where compression would give little to no benefit.
-  One could also think to clever logic ot heuristics to try to compress a file, but then store it uncompressed if it turns out that the compression ratio is not worth the time needed to further uncompress it later.
+  In the future, one could also think to clever logic or heuristics to try to compress a file, but then store it uncompressed if it turns out that the compression ratio is not worth the time needed to further uncompress it later.
   At the moment, one compression will be chosen and used by default (currently zlib, but in issues it has been suggested to use more modern formats like `xz`, or even better [snappy](https://github.com/google/snappy) that is very fast and designed for purposes like this).
-  In the future, if we want, it would be easy to make the compression library an option, and store this in the JSON that contains the settings of the container.
+  The compression library is already an option, and which one to use is stored in the JSON file that contains the settings of the object-store container.

 - A note on compression: the user can always compress objects first, and then store a compressed version of them and take care of remembering if an object